 What’s better for anxiety?
 Pamelor or Tofranil?

-As stated above, TCAs are not considered first-line treatments for anxiety, but when comparing the two medications, Tofranil is more effective at treating anxiety and panic disorders.
+As stated above, TCAs are not considered first-line treatments for anxiety, but when comparing the two medications, Tofranil is more effective.

 What’s better for depression?
 Pamelor or Tofranil?

-Pamelor and Tofranil are relatively equal in effectiveness in treating depression.
+Pamelor and Tofranil are relatively equal in effectiveness in treating depressive symptoms.

 Can I drive on antidepressants like Pamelor or Tofranil?